 Located about three miles west of Arcata, Samoa State Marine Conservation Area (SMCA) sits in the middle of Humboldt County's coastline.
 Protecting more than 13 square miles, this SMCA hugs the northern end of the Samoa peninsula, a spit that separates Humboldt and Arcata bays from the Pacific Ocean.
 Together, these bays form the second largest estuary in California.
 This marine protected area (MPA) features more than four miles of shoreline, with coastal dunes and grasses rolling behind the sandy shore.

-This MPA extends from sandy beaches to depths of over 150 feet, cascading to soft, muddy and sandy seafloor lined with eelgrass and sea whips.
+The MPA extends from its sandy beaches to depths of over 150 feet, cascading to soft, muddy and sandy seafloor lined with eelgrass and sea whips.
 The marine habitat supports a large variety of fishes like rockfish, lingcod, and surfperch.
-Anadromous fish such as Chinook salmon pass through Samoa SMCA during lifecycle migrations, heading to nearby Mad River to spawn and from the river as young fish.
+Anadromous fish such as Chinook salmon pass through Samoa SMCA during lifecycle migrations, heading to nearby Mad River to spawn as adults, while young fish newly acclimated to salt water exit from the river to grow to adulthood in ocean waters.
 Dungeness crab can be taken inside the SMCA.
 Those who wish to remain onshore can relish the tranquility of the solitary beach while enjoying the superb beachcombing and wildlife viewing opportunities that Samoa SMCA offers.

 It is unlawful to injure, damage, take, or possess any living, geological, or cultural marine resource, EXCEPT: